 Shark Deterrent Rebate03 May 2017

-The Western Australian Government is offering a rebate of $200 to Western Australian residents that purchase an approved personal shark deterrent device.
+The Western Australian Government is offering a rebate of $200 to Western Australian residents that purchase a scientifically-proven and approved personal shark deterrent device.

-The trial subsidy, which began on 26 May 2017, was originally for 1,000 devices, but given the popularity of the program, funding was doubled on 26 November 2017 to allow for an additional 1,000 rebates.
+The world-first subsidy launched in May, 2017, was originally for 1,000 devices, but given the popularity of the program, funding has been extended to 5,000 devices.

 Retailers of approved deterrents must first register with the Department of Primary Industries and Regional Development.
 The rebate will then be applied at point of sale by the registered retailer.